devscanr/resume-checklist/README.md

 ## Common CV Mistakes

 - Age is indicated.
-- Emoji are used in the text.
+- Emojis are used in the text.
 Acceptable in certain cases.
 - CV in WORD or HTML format.
 See above.
 - Links like "Find out more here".
 ATS do not follow links.
 - Requirements for the presence/absence of photos are not met.